Information for Ed.D. students

 There are three ways that you can purchase custom regalia:

 - You can fill out this form.
 Once completed, you can scan and e-mail the form to Paul Messier at email@example.com, or you may deliver your completed form to the GSU Bookstore (please ask for Antione Wesson, merchandise manager).

 - You can place your order online at http://colleges.herffjones.com/college/georgiastate.
 The promo code to receive the $100 discount is: GSUEDD100

 - You may place your order at the GSU Bookstore by submitting this form to the Herff Jones representative in person.

 When placing your order for a purchased gown, you will need to provide measurements, as your gowns are custom made.
 If you plan to measure yourself, please review this cap measurements PDF and this regalia measurements PDF from Herff Jones that may be helpful in making sure you have the most accurate measurements.

 Custom orders are mailed to the address that you specify.

 For Ed.D.
 Students Who Want to Rent Regalia

 Please note: If you decide to rent instead of purchasing now, the amount you spend on a rental cannot be applied towards a future purchase.
-So, we highly recommend that if you are considering owning your gown, please consider purchasing now and take advantage of the $100 discount.
+So, we highly recommend that if you are considering owning your gown, please consider purchasing now.

 On the day of the ceremony, please come dressed in your gown and as a reminder, please do not bring extra items with you.
 You do not need to wear your hood upon arrival, but please make sure you have your hood with you.
 Note: The College of Education & Human Development is not responsible for any valuables left unattended in the designated holding room or ceremony room.